m0rgan-plot/lipaix-discord-bot/README.md

 ### Install slash commands

-The commands for the example app are set up in `commands.js`.
-All of the commands in the `ALL_COMMANDS` array at the bottom of `commands.js` will be installed when you run the `register` command configured in `package.json`:
+The commands for the example app are set up in `commands.ts`.
+All of the commands in the `ALL_COMMANDS` array at the bottom of `commands.ts` will be installed when you run the `register` command configured in `package.json`:

 ```
 npm run register